Grassroots Currencies: Foundations for Grassroots Digital Economies: Economic Scenarios of Grassroots Currencies

-\item \textbf{Bank Risk Management.} Even if the bank initially opens identical mutual credit lines with all community members (which is the example but is not necessarily the case), it can manage its exposure to community members differentially, without withdrawing community coins from any community member.
+\item \textbf{Bank Risk Management.} Even if the bank initially opens identical mutual credit lines with all community members (which is the example but is not necessarily the case), it can manage its exposure to community members differentially, without withdrawing credit from any community member.
 In the same scenario (\#\ref{coin-exchange}), if the bank decides that $p$ poses a higher credit risk compared to other members of the community, for example compared to members $q_1, q_2, \ldots q_{50}$, then the bank may redeem from $p$ 5,000 out of the 10,000 $p$-coins held by the bank, in exchange for 100 $q_i$-coins held by $p$, for each $i=1..50$.
 This would decrease the exposure of the community bank to $p$ by $50\%$ and increase its exposure to each of the $q_i$'s by $1\%$, while leaving $p$ with 10,000 community coins.
-What happens is that the bank reduces the liquidity of $p$ by $10\%$ (5,000 out of 50,000) of its personal coins, but not of its 10,000 community coins, and increases the risk of the fifty $q_i$'s holding the less-liquid $p$-coins.
+What happens is that the bank reduces its exposure to $p$-coins by half without decreasing its 10,000 community coins credit to $p$, and increases its exposure to the fifty $q_i$'s.
 Thus, the bank reallocates part of its risk with $p$ to creditworthy community members that trusted $p$ with a mutual credit line, but without harming $p$'s liquidity in community coins.